avaniklsjoshi/React-table/README.md

-# 💅 React-table front-end coding challenge
+# 💅 React-table front-end coding challenge with github actions

 This will have interaction with the table like filtering and sorting